Charles Hunter (composer): Career

 In 1902 he transferred to Jesse French's St. Louis store.
 "Just Ask Me" was published that year, and "Why We Smile" the next.

-Hunter's health and career deteriorated as he partook of the St. Louis night life, and it wasn't until late in 1905 that he published his final rag, "Back to Life," so named to celebrate his return to health.
+Hunter's health and career deteriorated as he partook of the St. Louis night life, and it was not until late in 1905 that he published his final rag, "Back to Life," so named to celebrate his return to health.
 It was a short-lived recovery; he died of tuberculosis not long afterwards.
 According to his funeral notice in the Columbia Herald, he left a young wife.
 He died on January 23, 1906, just six weeks after his marriage.